Overview Herbs/Jadi Buti (Flora And Fauna)

 6. Cordyceps (Yarsagumba)

-Yarsagumba is considered an important herb that is used at strengthening lung and kidneys, increasing energy and vitality, stopping hemorrhage, and decreasing phlegm.
+Yarsagumba is considered an important herb that is used at strengthening lung and kidneys, increasing energy and vitality, stopping haemorrhage, and decreasing phlegm.

 7. Dry Ginger (Sutho)